 Keep in mind that the lengths of matches will vary.
 Men’s games can go up to five sets, while women’s contests generally go no longer than three sets.
 As part of your handicapping, try to project close matches that may go the distance and look for any potential endurance advantages.

 Just like any other sport, there are some quirks with tennis rules which could have an impact from a betting perspective.
 The exact way things are handled may vary by operator, so be sure to check the terms and conditions where you play for specifics.

 There are a few main ways in which sportsbooks deal with an uncompleted match.
 Bets are considered live once the first ball is in play.
 Some operators will require at least a set or two to be completed to grade the bet, while others want the full match.
 Review the rules in your book to avoid unexpected surprises.

 A tennis court has one of four main surface types: artificial grass, clay, grass, or hard court.
 Each of the surfaces can have an impact on gameplay.
 For example, the ball may move faster on a grass court than others, while a clay court can slow things down.

-On the men’s side, Roger Federer and Rafael Nadal are the all-time leaders tied with 20 Grand Slam wins apiece.
-Novak Djokovic is third with 17.
+On the men’s side, Roger Federer, Rafael Nadal and Novak Djokovic are the all-time leaders tied with 20 Grand Slam wins apiece.
 For the ladies, Margaret Court tops the list with 24 Grand Slam wins.
 Serena Williams is second with 23, followed by Steffi Graf with 22.

 Once upon a time, the answer was out at Las Vegas sportsbooks.
 The environment is different these days thanks to the legalization of sports betting in numerous states.
 Operators in legal states provide odds that are right in line with what you’ll find out in Sin City.
 You can always shop around to find the best prices and see what Vegas has to say, but you should see comparable odds in your home state.